Logo: Young Researchers Science Day

 REVIEW 2022

-Uni Ulm awards high prize money at the 2nd Science Day
+Ulm University awards high prize money at the 2nd Science Day

 The Young Researchers’ Science Day has already become very well established.

-The following video shows the lecture by Dr. Eleni Vomhof on the topic of "Anwendungsfelder der Wissenschaftskommunikation in der Wirtschaft".
-As a graduate in biophysics from the Ulm University and Technical Marketing Specialist at the company WITec in Ulm, she explains in her lecture the important role science communication plays in her everyday work.
+The following video features a lecture by Dr. Eleni Vomhof on “Anwendungsfelder der Wissenschaftskommunikation in der Wirtschaft”.
+As a graduate in biophysics from Ulm University and a Technical Marketing Specialist at WITec in Ulm, she explains the significant role science communication plays in her daily work.

 f.l.t.r.